How To Spot the Signs of Drug Use in Teens

 Expand list

-Many parents have preconceived notions as to how their children will turn out growing up.
-They picture images of sweet-faced, well-behaved children slowly maturing into responsible adults.
+Many parents have preconceived notions about how their children will turn out as they grow up.
+They envision sweet-faced, well-behaved children slowly maturing into responsible adults.
 It’s jarring and a reality shock when moody and withdrawn teenagers, testing their boundaries to the max, replace that fantasy.
-Inwardly, they may be crying out for help, but outwardly appear antisocial and disinterested.
-Worse, if you suspect signs of drug use in your teens, you may feel helpless as to how to help them.
+The teenage years often involve experimenting with various substances, but when drug use enters the picture, addiction can develop quickly.
+Avenues Recovery is here to help you recognize the warning signs.

 Behavioral signs of drug use in a teenager could include:

-• Suddenly being secretive about his comings and goings
+• Suddenly being secretive about comings and goings

 • Avoiding eye contact